Explore

 In Reykjarfjordur a full-size swimming pool is visible from the main road.
 The water is warm all year round due to geothermal energy.
 Just above the pool, a cozy natural pool lies almost hidden.
 A real gem in Arnarfjordur.
 Facilities for changing of clothes is next to the swimming pool.

-The saga of Gísli Sursson spans a large area of the fjords and the historical sites are described there with skill and accuracy.
+The Icelandic Saga og Gísli Sursson spans a large area of the fjords and the historical sites are descriped there with skill and accuracy.
 Until the 20th century, employment practices in these areas were the same as in the days of Gísli Sursson.
 By the time modern technology made its way into the Westfjords, some places were already deserted.

 Hvítanes is situated between Hestfjörður and Skötufjörður fjords in "central" Ísafjarðardjúp.
 As you arrive you should check the rocks at the shore.
 Hvítanes is one of Iceland most easily accessible seal colony, where large numbers of Harbour seals can be found relaxing on the rocks just meters from the shore.

-The farmers at the Hvítanes farm have made the area more accessible by making a car park and putting up benches.
-At Hvítanes you can also borrow a pair of binoculars to get a closer look at these fun and playful animals.
+The farmers at the Hvítanes farm have made the area more accessible by making a car park and setting up benches.
+Make a stop at Hvítanes to get a closer look at these fun and playful animals.

 The garden was officially opened on August 7th 1909.
 In 1992, a group of people decided on their own to restore the garden, and on August 18th 1996 they formally returned the garden to its owner - the Ministry of Education.
 In November of the same year the Ministry handed over the garden to the town of Ísafjörður to own and care for.
 The formal aim of the garden is to be a memorial to itself and to the concept of school gardens where the sustaining of nature's bounty and environmental education are linked to the operations of public schools.
 The garden is also an example of successful horticulture in such northern climes, and as such, a notable part of the country's horticultural history.

 Önundarfjörður is a particularly pretty fjord, even by Westfjords standards.
 This is partly due to Holt beach, which is a sweeping golden-sand beach and dune system which curls out into the fjord and is a bit like Spain for a few hot days of the year.
-The rest of the time it's a great walk and the dunes are a protected eider duck nesting area.
+The rest of the time it's a great walk!

 Syðridalur in Bolungarvík is known for an old lignite mine which is situated in the valley.
 Lignite was mined from the mine in the years of 1917 until 1921 or while and after the first World War.
 The reason why the mining was shut down is because coal from Europe became more accessible after the war.
 Lignite in Iceland is worse than coal due to the fact that volcanic ash is one of the main contents.
 Lignite in Iceland only includes 60% carbon but European coal includes 70-80% carbon.
 The mine in Syðridalur actually consist of two mines, one on either side of the river.
 Gilsnáma is the one that's more known but Hanhólsnáma is the lesser known mine.
 Gilsnáma is more than 100 meters long but the other is around 10 meters.
 Inside Gilsnáma you can see some of the equipment that was used to mine, including a few hammers and a scale.
 To get into Gilsnáma you almost have to crawl, but once you're in the ceiling gets higher and you can stand upright.
 The walk up to the mine takes around 20-25 minutes on a marked trail and it's well worth the stop.